solesen1992/Processes-Threads-Concurrency-exercise-practice/README.md

 The exercises helped me gain a better understanding of the topics.

+The original code can be seen here: https://github.com/goldfingyr/DMA-CSD-S233

 ## Topics
 - Processes - How to start a process
 - Threads - How to make a thread using 'extends Thread' and 'implement Runnable'.